1. thinkSPAIN

 New definition of large property owners in Spain

-Another pivotal update in the law concerns the definition of what constitutes a large property owner.
+AAnother pivotal update in the law concerns the definition of what constitutes a large property owner.
 Traditionally, a large property holder has been defined as someone owning more than ten properties or having a property portfolio of over 1,500 square metres, excluding garages and storerooms.
-The 2023 legislation, which is effectively coming into play now in 2025, grants regional governments the discretion to lower this threshold to owners of more than five properties in tension zones, should they determine it necessary.
+The 2023 legislation, applied throughout 2025 and continuing into 2026, grants regional governments the discretion to lower this threshold to owners of more than five properties in tension zones, should they determine it necessary.

 This change is part of a broader strategy to regulate the influence of large property owners within the market, ensuring that housing availability and affordability aren't disproportionately affected by concentrated ownership.